-Thinking of relocating or retiring to the Turks and Caicos Islands?
+Relocating/ retiring to the Turks and Caicos Islands

 Residency and working from Turks and Caicos

-Most visitors can reside in the islands for up to 3 months visa free- full country list – but make sure your passport has at least 6 months plus your stay period of validity.
-For longer term residency temporary (proving you have access to sufficient funds to support yourself) or permanent residency (through buying a home or business) is available from Government.
+Most visitors can reside in the islands for up to 3 months visa free- full country list – but make sure your passport has at least six months plus your stay period of validity.
+For longer term residency, temporary (proving you have access to sufficient funds to support yourself) or permanent residency (through buying a home or business) is available from Government.
 There are no direct taxes (so no property, income, capital gains, or estate taxes) in the Turks and Caicos.
-Working for an employer doing business on island or becoming self-employed in a business on island will require a work permit for non TCI citizens.
+Working for an employer doing business on island or becoming self-employed in a business on island will require a work permit for non-TCI citizens.

-No restrictions on property ownership, no property taxes, a clear Torrens land registry system so no need to deduce title.
+There is no restriction on property ownership, no property taxes, and a clear Torrens land registry system, so there is no need to deduce title.
 Stamp Duty is payable on real estate deals, usually by the purchaser (10% over $500k).

-Moving your business to TCI , or starting a new one
+Moving your business to Turks and Caicos or starting a new one

 About our guest author: David Stewart is the CEO of Coriats Trust Company Limited.